leaf-node/swirlnet.make-population/API.md

 To create the archive for logging behaviors and measuring their sparsity:

+        options = {};
+        options.kNearestNeighbors = 15;
+        options.archiveThreshold = 6;

+        // optional settings:
+        options.maxArchiveSize = 400;
+        options.behaviorDistanceFunction = function (v1, v2) { ...; return scalar; };

-        archive = swirlnet.makeArchive(kNearestNeighbors, archiveThreshold [, behaviorDistanceFunction]);
+        archive = swirlnet.makeArchive(options);

-`kNearestNeighbors` specifies how many of one's nearest neighbors in behavior space to use in determining a behavior's sparsity.  `archiveThreshold` specifies how sparse a behavior must be for it to be archived.
-`behaviorDistanceFunction` is an optional custom function used to determine the distance between two behaviors.
+kNearestNeighbors` specifies how many of one's nearest neighbors in behavior space to use in determining a behavior's sparsity. archiveThreshold`specifies how sparse a behavior must be for it to be archived. maxArchiveSize sets the upper limit on the allowable size of the archive.
+When the archive grows beyond this size, the earlist members are pruned.
+The default size is Inifity.
+If your search typically produces tens of thousands of behaviors before finding a solution, you may want to reduce the maximum allowable archive size and/or increase the archive threshold.
+Finding sparsities becomes slow when there are many behaviors in an archive. behaviorDistanceFunction`is an optional custom function used to determine the distance between two behaviors.
 The default function measures the spacial distance between two behaviors as if they were points in multidimensional space.

 Add each behavior and genome pair of the current generation.
 The behaviour must be an array of numbers, equal in length to every other genome's behavior.